alperyilmaz/dav-exercises/exercises_with_hints.md

 ```
 ## Join, group by and summarise

+#### 1. Which airline has smallest average arrival delay to go from New York to Los Angeles (★★☆)

-#### 1. You need to go urgently from New York to Los Angeles and you would like to avoid delayed arrival of the airlines.
-You wish to know which *airline has the least average arrival delay* between *New York(JFK)* and *Los Angeles(LAX)* before getting a plane ticket.
+You need to go urgently from New York to Los Angeles and you would like to avoid delayed arrival of the airlines.
+You wish to know which **airline has the least average arrival delay** between **New York(JFK)** and **Los Angeles(LAX)** before getting a plane ticket.
 Please write a code to find out which airline has smallest average arrival delay to go from New York to Los Angeles.
-The output should have *full name* of the airlines and its average arrival delay
+The output should have **full name** of the airlines and its average arrival delay.

-(**hint**: use `nycflights13` package, negative times represent early arrivals. [solution](http://github.com/alperyilmaz/dav-exercises/issues/8))
+(**hint**: use `nycflights13` package, negative times represent early arrivals. full name of airlines is found in `airlines` table. [solution](http://github.com/alperyilmaz/dav-exercises/issues/8))

 ## Text Mining